Sales methodologies are a dime a dozen these days, with each one promising unprecedented growth and revenue.

 Companies who’ve used it: Autodesk, Unisys, HP

-Sample Testimonial: “The percent of wins when we used TAS was twice what it was for the other deals.“ – Rob Dudley, Director of Global Sales Operations, Unisys
+Sample Testimonial: “The percent of wins when we used Target Account Selling was twice what it was for the other deals.“ – Rob Dudley, Director of Global Sales Operations, Unisys

 2. SPIN Selling